-When a Postal Service employee is processing a written complaint, the employee must transfer all vital information from the customer's letter to the Customer Complaint Control Log (see Exhibit 165.3).
+When a Postal Service employee is processing a written complaint, the employee must transfer all vital information from the customer's letter to the

+Customer Complaint Control Log (see Exhibit 165.3).
 The employee must do the following:

 - a.
-Contact the customer to acknowledge receipt of the complaint using the method identified in the correspondence (e.g., telephone, email, letter, or postcard). - b.
+Contact the customer to acknowledge receipt of the complaint using the customer's preferred communication method identified in the correspondence (e.g., telephone, email, or letter). - b.
 Review the written correspondence from the customer. - c.
 Investigate and prepare a written response within the Service Level Agreement. - d.
 Responses should: - (1) Be in a professional format; - (2) Address all the customer's issues; and - (3) Include the responder's name, title and contact information. - e.
-Resolve the complaint within three business days. - f.
+Whenever possible, resolve the complaint within three business days. - f.
 Document the complaint on Exhibit 165.3 or enter it in the appropriate system to ensure a timely response and the routine analysis of complaints.
-When recording the complaint, the following must be included: - (1) Customer name. - (2) Company name, if applicable. - (3) Customer address. - (4) Customer telephone number. - (5) Source of complaint. - (6) eCC case number or package tracking number, if applicable. - (7) Type of contact. - (8) Type of acknowledgement (e.g., personal, telephone, email, letter, and postcard). - (9) Type of final response (e.g., personal, telephone, email, and letter). - (10) Date received. - (11) Suspense date. - (12) Assignment of responsibility for suspense and resolution of the complaint. - (13) Specific actions taken to resolve the case. - (14) If a case is created in eCC, scan the customer's correspondence and attach it to the eCC case. - (15) If documenting on the customer complaint control log, complete the log and file the customer's correspondence for one year in accordance with record retention policy.
+When recording the complaint, the following must be included: - (1) Customer name. - (2) Company name, if applicable. - (3) Customer address. - (4) Customer telephone number. - (5) Source of complaint. - (6) C360 service request number or package tracking number, if applicable. - (7) Type of contact. - (8) Type of acknowledgement (e.g., personal, telephone, email, and letter). - (9) Type of final response (e.g., personal, telephone, email, and letter). - (10) Date received. - (11) Suspense date. - (12) Assignment of responsibility for suspense and resolution of the complaint. - (13) Specific actions taken to resolve the service request. - (14) If a service request is created in C360, scan the customer's correspondence and attach it to the C360 service request. - (15) If documenting on the Customer Complaint Control Log, complete the log and file the customer's correspondence for one year in accordance with record retention policy.